sonoisa/XyJax-v3/README.md

 # XyJax v3
  -- Xy-pic extension for **MathJax version 3** --

-**CAUTION**:
-THE CURRENT VERSION IS IN ALPHA-QUALITY.
-DEPENDING ON YOUR MathJax SETTINGS, IT MAY CRASH.
-IT IS NOT YET RECOMMENDED FOR USE IN PRODUCTION.

 ----
 XyJax is an almost Xy-pic compatible extension for **MathJax version 3**.